charmed-hpc/docs/index.md

 # Charmed HPC

 Charmed HPC is a versatile high-performance computing platform that facilitates the set up and maintenance of HPC clusters.
-This is done by autonomizing the deployment, integration, and lifecycle management of essential cluster software that enables users to run modern workloads at scale.
+This is done by autonomizing the deployment, integration, and life-cycle management of essential cluster software that enables users to run modern workloads at scale.

 Charmed HPC spins up turnkey clusters on a variety of cloud platforms to support write-once, run-anywhere user workloads.
 It also provides the necessary integrations for GPUs, high bandwidth networking, and shared storage.